Are Christians Supposed To Be Circumcised

 Symbolism of Spiritual Circumcision

 While physical circumcision is not required in Christianity, the concept of "circumcision of the heart" remains relevant.
-Paul uses this metaphor to describe the inner transformation that occurs when a person accepts Christ.
-In Romans 2:29, he writes, "No, a person is a Jew who is one inwardly; and circumcision is circumcision of the heart, by the Spirit, not by the written code."
+In real terms, paul uses this metaphor to describe the inner transformation that occurs when a person accepts Christ.
+In Romans 2:29, he writes, "No, a person is a Jew who is one inwardly; and circumcision is circumcision of the heart, by the Spirit, not by the written code.

 Spiritual circumcision signifies the removal of the old, sinful nature and the renewal of the heart by the Holy Spirit.
 It represents a turning away from self-centeredness and a turning towards God.
 This inner transformation is the essence of Christian discipleship, reflecting a commitment to live according to God’s will and to love Him with all one’s heart, soul, and mind.